HydroModPy/HydroModPy/docs/readthedocs/source/architecture/overview/hydrographic-network-simulated-active-inventory.rst

   transient diagnostics.

-This avoids making a one-year transient chronicle, its spin-up, or an arbitrary drought period define what is meant by "perennial".
+This avoids making a one-year transient chronicle, its spin-up, or an arbitrary drought period define the representative steady active network.

 What Already Exists In The Simulation Outputs
 ---------------------------------------------